 As in all Geftakys groups, the Placentia Assembly was not autonomous; the leaders were directly accountable to G. Geftakys, and sent the local tithes and offerings to Fullerton after paying for certain local expenses.

 Following G. Geftakys's excommunication from the Fullerton Assembly in January, 2003, the Placentia Assembly renounced him and severed all ties with him.
 However, members were discouraged from reading this website.
-Newcomers since 2003 have not been informed about the Geftakys origins.
+Newcomers since 2003 were not informed about the Geftakys origins.
 Read more here about the Geftakys Assembly ministry background.

-Jack Hanson has emerged as the strongly dominant leader, followed by Ron, Joe, Sterling, and Chris Sapia from the former Huntington Beach Geftakys Assembly.
+Jack Hanson emerged as the strongly dominant leader, followed by Ron, Joe, Sterling, and Chris Sapia from the former Huntington Beach Geftakys Assembly.
 Kurt Byword and Tom Summerford stepped down from leadership and left the group.
-Tim and Ginger Geftakys attended for a time after they left the Fullerton Assembly, but have now moved on.
-Jack and Sue Sapia share ministry in 'The Pastoral Corner' section.
-Jack blogs as J. Robert Hanson (he expressly forbids linking to or quoting from his blog without permission).
+Tim and Ginger Geftakys attended for a time after they left the Fullerton Assembly, but have now moved on to Kindred Community Church in Anaheim Hills.
+Jack and Sue Sapia shared ministry in 'The Pastoral Corner' section.
+Jack still blogs at J. Robert Hanson dot com.

-In addition to the Sunday worship meeting at the Round Table, the 'Events' page on the website indicates a mid-week combination prayer meeting / Bible study at the Hanson home.
-Here are some pictures.
-The method of Bible Study has not changed, although they now call it '3D bible study' instead of chapter summary.
+In addition to the Sunday worship meeting at the Round Table, the group had a mid-week combination prayer meeting / Bible study at the Hanson home.
+The method of Bible Study remained the same as chapter summary in the Geftakys Assembly, but it was called '3D bible study'.

-The group remains in touch with several other former Geftakys Assemblies, notably the groups in Goleta, West Los Angeles, Pasadena and Annandale.
-Jack Hanson and Tim G. have traveled to the east coast to speak at meetings in the Annandale Assembly.
-Samuel Ochenjele from Nigeria visits once a year.
+The group remained in touch with several other former Geftakys Assemblies, notably the groups in Goleta, West Los Angeles, Pasadena and Annandale.
+Jack Hanson and Tim G. traveled to the east coast to speak at meetings in the Annandale Assembly.
+Samuel Ochenjele from Nigeria visited once a year.

-The April 25-29, 2012, "Highlights" section of the PCF Facebook page is a window on the teaching of the group.
-On April 25 there was a quote, "We are laboring to get to our heavenly home."
-This is performance-based teaching, which is either unaware, or ignores, or does not believe that Jesus has already secured our place in heaven by his complete obedience on our behalf.
-A quote on April 26 made a clarification, "Getting into the Kingdom is not based on what we do, or how much we work, it is all God's way!"
+The "Highlights" section of the PCF Facebook page was a window on the teaching of the group.
+In 2012 there was a quote, "We are laboring to get to our heavenly home."
+This is performance-based teaching.
+A few days later a clarification was posted, "Getting into the Kingdom is not based on what we do, or how much we work, it is all God's way!"
 Bravo!
-The fact that clarification was needed indicates that Geftakys teaching still informs doctrine at PCF.
-How much clearer it would be to say, "We are laboring on the way to our heavenly home, we are "serving the Kingdom", rather than "pursuing the Kingdom", "laboring" to get there.
+The fact that clarification was needed indicates that Geftakys teaching still informed doctrine at PCF.
+How much clearer it would have been to say, "We are laboring on the way to our heavenly home, we are "serving the Kingdom", rather than "pursuing the Kingdom", "laboring" to get there.

-Jack and Sue's 'Pastoral Corner' emphasizes surrender as the key to the spiritual life.
-The tone is inspirational rather than stridently exhortative and threatening, as it was in the Geftakys Assembly days.
-The 'Quotations' page lists higher life teachers such as Finney, F. B. Meyer, McCheyne, G. H. Lang, Jessie Penn-Lewis.
+Jack and Sue's 'Pastoral Corner' emphasized surrender as the key to the spiritual life.
+The tone was inspirational rather than stridently exhortative and threatening, as it was in the Geftakys Assembly days.
+The 'Quotations' page listed higher life teachers such as Finney, F. B. Meyer, McCheyne, G. H. Lang, Jessie Penn-Lewis.

-Taking a name is a departure from the Geftakys principle (carried on from the Plymouth Brethren) of strongly opposing taking a name.
-Photos on the PCF website seem to indicate that there have been other changes as well.
-They show a worship band, and women without head coverings.
-The topic for the Sunday morning preaching service is announced ahead of time on the website.
-Privately they state that finances are handled differently now, but it is unknown whether this means full disclosure.
+Taking a name was a departure from the Geftakys principle (carried on from the Plymouth Brethren) of strongly opposing taking a name.
+Photos on the PCF website seemed to indicate that there were other changes as well, such as a worship band, and women without head coverings.
+The topic for the Sunday morning preaching service was announced ahead of time on the website.

-As Placentia Christian Fellowship is not forthcoming about their history in the Geftakys Assembly ministry, it will be up to visitors to discern what other beliefs may be in operation beyond the statement of faith.
+As Placentia Christian Fellowship was not forthcoming about their history in the Geftakys Assembly ministry, it was up to visitors to discern what other beliefs were in operation beyond the statement of faith.

-PCF has Sunday "Afternoon in the Park" outreaches, presumably at Tri-City Park in Placentia, which are announced on the website.
-It has been reported that they have a campus '3D Bible Study' at Fullerton Community College.
+PCF had Sunday "Afternoon in the Park" outreaches.
+It was reported that they had a campus '3D Bible Study' at Fullerton Community College.
 The students in attendance set up a book table on Tuesdays with gospel tracts and invitations to the home Bible Study.